Pelagicore/pelux.io/download.md

  - [Publicly accessible](//pelux.io/jenkins/) CI

 ### Metadata
-* Version number: 2.0
+* Version number: 3.0
-* Yocto release: rocko
+* Yocto release: sumo
-* Qt version: 5.10
+* Qt version: 5.11

 ### Changelog
-* Adaptation to Yocto "Rocko" 2.4
+* Adaptation to Yocto "Sumo" 2.5
-* Integration with Qt 5.10
+* Integration with Qt 5.11
-* [Automotive Reference Platform](https://www.youtube.com/watch?v=XVF19cC98Xs) support: hardware platform developed in-house by Luxoft
-* SOTA updates using [swupdate](https://github.com/sbabic/swupdate) with the help of [meta-swupdate](https://github.com/sbabic/meta-swupdate)
-* ACPI support for Intel NUC
+* Neptune 3 UI

 ### Known issues
 * QtWebengine does not work in QtWayland on the Raspberry Pi 3.
 The browser app